marksmayo/rusty_pylint_runner/README.md

 Runs pylint over every python file in a project

 Usage:

 clone repo

-Otherwise, cargo build --release to build it for your platform.
+cargo build --release to build it for your platform.

 In .\target\release\your_executable -p path\to\test